-The Nammatj vestibule is more spacious than that on many other tents that weigh a similar amount.
-For example, although the vestibule floor area is the same as the Hilleberg Jannu, the Nammatj vestibule has more volume, making it much better for gear storage and cooking.
+The Nammatj's vestibule is more spacious than others due to the higher ceiling.
+Although the vestibule floor area is the same as the Hilleberg Jannu, the Nammatj vestibule has more volume, making it much better for gear storage and cooking.

-Partially due to the ventilation, cooking in the Nammatj vestibule is more pleasant and likely safer than in many other lightweight two-person tents because the vent is right above the stove.
+In part thanks to the ventilation, cooking in the Nammatj vestibule is more pleasant and likely safer than in many other lightweight two-person tents, as the vent is right above the stove.
 You can exhaust carbon monoxide even in foul weather without opening the door.
 Bonus: moisture vapor from cooking also escapes, thereby reducing condensation.

-The Nammtj uses 10.2 mm DAC Featherlite NSL Green poles, arguably the best aluminum poles found in any mountaineering tent we've tested.
-If you think the world might end you can add another set of poles, sold separately, to the tent — just insert them into the oversized pole sleeves.
+The Nammatj uses 10.2 mm DAC Featherlite NSL Green poles, which are arguably the best aluminum poles found in any mountaineering tent we've tested.
+If you think the world might end, you can add another set of poles, sold separately, to the tent — just insert them into the oversized pole sleeves.
 But, we've never done this with any of the nine Hilleberg tents we've tested and would only recommend it for extended base camping.

-The Nammatj's low profile, aerodynamic design slices through wind like a hot knife cuts into butter.
+The Nammatj's low-profile, aerodynamic design slices through wind like a hot knife cuts into butter.
 Our testers used the tent on Mt.
-Rainer, Washington; Denali (Mt.
-Mckinley, Alaska); base camping in the Mohave desert (where there are often high winds and blowing sand), and for scores of trips across the United States and Canada.
-Tunnel tents are often the best choice for polar expeditions where high winds whip unrestricted across miles of ice and snow.
+Rainer, Denali, while base camping in the Mohave desert (where there are often high winds and blowing sand), and for scores of trips across the United States and Canada.
+Tunnel tents are usually the best choice for polar expeditions where high winds whip unrestricted across miles of ice and snow.
 Felicity Aston, a UK-based explorer, chose the Nammatj for her epic 59-day solo journey across Antarctica; she became the first woman to ski across that continent alone.

 Although the Nammatj excels for the vast majority of winter conditions, it does have two limitations that could be potential drawbacks for some people.

 (1) The tunnel design is not as resistant to snow loading as dome tents that have a web of intersecting poles.
 Our testers reach for tunnel tents for the vast majority of winter trips because they balance weight, strength, and comfort well.
-However, for extended winter base camping or alpine climbing dome tents performs better.
-In fact, dome tents are often mandatory if you plan to leave the tent unattended for an extended period in foul weather (such as in an alpine/glacial basecamp).
-Then, the static strength of a dome makes the tent more likely to stay intact while you launch off on a multi-day summit bid and aren't near the tent to remove snow from it or check on the tieouts.
+However, for extended winter base camping or alpine climbing, dome tents perform better.
+In fact, dome tents are often mandatory if you plan to leave it unattended for a while in foul weather (such as in an alpine/glacial basecamp).
+Then, the static strength of a dome makes the tent more likely to stay intact while you launch off on a multi-day summit bid and aren't near it to remove snow from it or check on the tie outs.

 (2) Alpine climbing demands a tent that is as light and compact as possible.
 The Nammatj is too big, too heavy, and its tunnel design would be a nightmare to pitch on a small ledge.
 We find that tiny tents perform best when you need to chop a tent platform with an ice axe or perch on a ledge.

-Although these potential drawbacks can be significant, they do not exceed the benefits of low weight, comfort, and versatility.
+Although these potential drawbacks can be significant, we feel they do not exceed the benefits of low weight, comfort, and versatility.
 Our Nammatj models have proven themselves on a host of North American mountaineering classics.
-If you are looking to move beyond Rainer and the West Buttress of Denali to technical, harder high altitude climbs you'll likely want a double wall dome tent (like the Hilleberg Jannu or superlight freestanding single wall tent (like the Mountain Hardwear Direkt 2).
-But for most applications, the Nammatj performs very very well.
+If you are looking to move beyond Rainer and the West Buttress of Denali to technical, harder high altitude climbs, you'll likely want a double wall dome tent (like the Hilleberg Jannu) or a superlight freestanding single wall tent (like the Mountain Hardwear Direkt 2).
+But for most applications, the Nammatj performs incredibly well.

 Hilleberg has been building tunnel tents for more than 40 years.
 The Nammatj is part of their "Black Label" line, which hosts their toughest tents.
 All of the tent's materials and features are super burly.
-The top-tier Kerlon 1800 is both very resistant to tearing and also highly resistant to hydrolysis (the chemical breakup of the coating).
-Many companies such as Mountain Hardwear, North Face, etc. use a silicone coating on the outside of the fabric and polyurethane (PU) coating on the inside.
+The top-tier silnylon is both very resistant to tearing and also highly resistant to hydrolysis (the chemical breakup of the coating).
+Many companies, such as Mountain Hardwear and The North Face, use a silicone coating on the outside of the fabric and polyurethane (PU) coating on the inside.
 This cuts cost because PU is cheaper — although PU formulations vary widely — and because it allows the tent to be seam sealed in a factory.
 Hilleberg tents use top-tier materials and a construction technique that eliminates the need for seam sealing, thereby saving weight.
 The combination of the poles and fabrics makes for a bomber setup.

 Many other small features also contribute to durability.
-For example, a flat piece of webbing lies across the vestibule opening and serves to keep the vestibule in the proper shape and reduce tension from the zipper.
-The ends of the pole sleeves are reinforced with a super durable material and, unlike on most other tents, the ground level adjustments are made of metal, not plastic.
-Hilleberg even adds small metal rings to the ground level tieouts, so vibrations from high winds don't wear out the webbing loops, which are already very tough.
+For example, a flat piece of webbing lies across the vestibule opening and serves to keep the vestibule in the proper shape, reducing tension from the zipper.
+The ends of the pole sleeves are reinforced with a durable material and, unlike on most other tents, the ground level adjustments are made of metal, not plastic.
+Hilleberg even adds small metal rings to the ground level tie outs, so vibrations from high winds don't wear out the webbing loops, which are already very tough.

-Big mountain guide services use outer tents of the extended vestibule versions of the Nammatj and its larger sibling, the Keron, for cook and group tents: they dig deep into the snow so clients can sit down on benches.
-This is a much lighter alternative to colossal dome-shaped group tents and it's a popular technique used on many high altitude peaks across the globe.
-Although the tent does not have a colossal vestibule you can do the same with the Nammatj 2.
+Big mountain guide services use outer tents of the extended vestibule versions of the Nammatj and its larger sibling, the Keron, for cook and group tents.
+Why?
+They dig deep into the snow so clients can sit down on benches.
+This is a much lighter alternative to colossal dome-shaped group tents and is a widely used technique on many high altitude peaks across the globe.
+Although the shelter does not have a huge vestibule, you can do the same with the Nammatj 2.

-The above praise for the tent's livability, weather resistance, durability, and adaptability become much more impressive when you consider that the tent weighs only 5.5 lb.!
+The above praise for the tent's livability, weather resistance, durability, and adaptability become much more impressive when you consider that the tent weighs only 6.5 pounds!

-The Nammatj 2's inner tent, outer tent, poles, and guylines weigh only 5 lb.
-7 oz.
+The Nammatj 2's inner tent, outer tent, poles, and guylines weigh only 5 pounds 7 ounces.Each component weighs: